NEW FIDDLE, HARP AND ACCORDION SYLLABUSES OUT NOW!

 Unlike other music exam programmes, the Scottish Traditional Music Graded Exams are specialist-based – meaning a fiddle candidate is assessed by a fiddle examiner, an accordion candidate by an accordion examiner, and so on.

-And one does not have to read music to take the exams: our syllabuses offer the choice between reading music for assessment or playing back by ear.
+As is often the case with traditional music students and players, improvisation and ‘having a good ear’ are often more present than a ability to read classical notation.
+As such, candidates do not have to read music to take the exams: our syllabuses offer the choice between reading music for assessment or playing back by ear.

 As a tool for tutors and learners of all ages and abilities comparable in its grading to classical music exams, the programme provides: